EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/contents.md

 [Speculations & Assumptions](/speculations): Explanation of specific assumptions and educated speculations informing the appearance of the model and images.

-[Further Reading about Seneca Village](/readings): A general reading list including books and articles, including online sources. *Updated September 2025*
+[Further Reading about Seneca Village](/readings): A general reading list including books and articles, including online sources. *updated September 2025*

 [About](/about): About the project and team, including project advisors.